Sanj045/Sanj045/README.md

-- 👋 Hi, I’m @Sanj045
+- 👋 Hi, I’m Luong Bao
-- 👀 I’m interested in many things
+- 👀 I’m interested in sports, games and code
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me on gmail ( luongthanhbao05@gmail.com )

 <!---
 Sanj045/Sanj045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.